agardnerIT/tracepusher/docs/usage/har-to-otel.md

 This tool converts a `.har` file to OpenTelemetry traces and sends them to an OpenTelemetry collector using tracepusher.

-## Feedback Required!

-If you use this, please provide feedback (good or bad) on [this issue](https://github.com/agardnerIT/tracepusher/issues/72).

-When the tool is confirmed as stable, standalone binaries will be built.

 ## Usage

 ```